mixophrygian/browser_history_mcp/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Status](https://img.shields.io/badge/Status-Active-brightgreen.svg)](https://github.com/yourusername/browser-mcp-server)

 A local Model Context Protocol (MCP) server that provides access to browser history data for comprehensive analysis and insights.

-Built using the [official python MCP sdk](https://github.com/modelcontextprotocol/python-sdk) this tool can be added to Claude desktop in a few minutes with a little set up in the terminal.
+Built using the [official python MCP sdk](https://github.com/modelcontextprotocol/python-sdk), this tool can be added to Claude desktop in a few minutes using the [Quick Start](#-quick-start) guide.

 ## 📋 Table of Contents